techpmsap/S4HC_Bootcamp_2018/Day1/Exercise_14/Exercise_14.md

 ## Description
 In this exercise, you’ll learn how

-* to create a custom business object that has a simple data structure and publish it
+* to create an own application based on a Custom Business Object and a Custom Catalog Extension
-* to define the data structure and create the database persistence of a custom business object

 For further reading on S/4HANA cloud in-app extension, click link below.
 <https://jam4.sapjam.com/groups/m8lprEZwfU3zPoX0myj1Xu/overview_page/RfBJ6ix9q00bbSseaxm4zW>